netzero-labs/netzero-labs/docs/tariffs/Intelligent-Octopus-Go.md

 - If the 100% backup reserve is overridden with a different value while the EV is charging (either manually or with another automation), Netzero will **not** restore the backup reserve to the previously configured value.
 This is to avoid overriding any manual changes.
+- Ohme chargers are not currently supported, since the smart charge schedule is not accurately represented in the Octopus API.